-Sri Lanka.s 14 National Parks offer the chance to see some of the country.s 91 mammals (16 endemic) – elephant, leopard, sloth bear, sambhur, spotted deer, hog, mouse- and barking-deer, wild boar, porcupine, ant-eater, civet cat, loris, giant squirrel, and monkeys such as the macaque, purple-faced leaf monkey and grey langur..
-The largest of the parks is Yala, where jeep safaris provide close encounters with leopards and also abundant bird-life.
+Sri Lanka’s 14 national parks offer the chance to see some of the country’s 91 mammals (16 endemic) – elephant, leopard, sloth bear, sambar, spotted deer, hog, mouse- and barking-deer, wild boar, porcupine, ant-eater, civet cat, loris, giant squirrel and monkeys such as the macaque, purple-faced leaf monkey and grey langur.
+The largest of the parks is Yala, vibrant with an abundant bird population where jeep safaris provide close encounters with leopards.
 The best park to see elephants is Uda Walawe.

 Is it possible to witness traditional festivals?

-Every full moon day is a Buddhist public holiday, a poya.
-The most important is in May .
-Vesak Poya . a festival that marks the Buddha.s birth, enlightenment and death.
-Worth seeing are the illuminated pandals (bamboo frameworks), hung with pictures depicting events in the Buddha.s life.
-Sri Lanka.s most tourist-oriented traditional festival is the Kandy Esala Perahera, held in Kandy over 10 days in late July to early August.
-Perahera means .procession. and that.s exactly what occurs nightly – a magical passing-by of drummers, dancers, whip-crackers, acrobats and robed elephants.
+Every full moon day is a Buddhist public holiday called a poya.
+The most important holiday is in May, the Vesak Poya.
+It is a festival that marks the Buddha’s birth, enlightenment and death.
+Worth seeing are the illuminated pandals (bamboo frameworks), hung with pictures depicting events in the Buddha’s life.
+Sri Lanka’s most tourist-oriented traditional festival is the Kandy Esala Perahera, held in Kandy over 10 days in late July to early August.
+Perahera means procession and that’s exactly what occurs – a magical passing of drummers, dancers, whip-crackers, acrobats and robed elephants.
 A caparisoned tusker carries the reason for the festival, the sacred tooth relic of the Buddha for the people to venerate.

 Is it possible to obtain Ayurvedic treatment?